CyprienBosserelle/BG_Flood/docs/modules/Validation_Checks.md

 ## Boundary check
 We have checks to ensure that boundary work.

-### Wall boundary are impermable
+### Wall boundary are impermeable
 IN this test we run a river down a steep slope and checks the mass inside the model is conserved.
 We do that along each side of the model.

 ## Adaptive
 Eahc of the test are run in a uniform resolution or with a variable resolution. for the mass conservation test the goal is the same but for propagation the results need to be different.
-More importantly in the variable resolution we chack that the solution are symetrical and that mesh structure do not impede wave propagation.
+More importantly in the variable resolution we chack that the solution are symmetrical and that mesh structure do not impede wave propagation.